Skip to content

 1. Why Tests Matter More Than You Think

 Friday afternoon.
 Your client reports a critical bug in production.
 You fix it -- one line of code.
 But did that fix break something else?
-You have 47 routes, 12 ORM models, and 3 middleware functions.
-Click through every page?
-An hour.
-Run the test suite?
-2 seconds.
+47 routes.
+12 ORM models.
+3 middleware functions.
+Clicking through every page: an hour.
+Running the test suite: 2 seconds.

 bash

-Everything passes.
-You deploy with confidence.
+Everything still passes.
+Deploy with confidence.
 Weekend intact.

 2. Your First Test